Reduction in API Gateway Operational Costs

 - Leveraging Kong’s development portal as the central hub for publishing relevant API documentation across a team of 200+ developers

-- Jump-started containerization strategy with over 700 Kubernetes clusters now being managed by Kong’s Kubernetes Ingress Controller
+- Successful containerization transformation with over 700 Kubernetes clusters now being managed with Kong’s Kubernetes Ingress Controller

 Elevating the Brazilian Pay-TV Industry